Dunedin Southern Motorway: Route

-SH 1 traverses central Dunedin as two multi-lane one-way streets, travelling past the University of Otago and the CBD before the separate streets rejoin as a single multi-lane road at the Andersons Bay intersection in South Dunedin; the intersection is a busy signal-controlled "T" junction between SH 1 and Andersons Bay Road.
+SH 1 traverses central Dunedin as two multi-lane one-way streets, travelling past the University of Otago and the CBD before the separate streets rejoin as a single multi-lane road at the Andersons Bay Road intersection in South Dunedin; the intersection is a busy signal-controlled "T" junction between SH 1 and Andersons Bay Road.

-From the Andersons Bay intersection, SH 1 becomes a four lane limited-access median-divided road with an 80 km/h speed limit until the Barnes Drive intersection.
-Known as the Caversham Bypass, SH 1 crosses King Edward Street (South Dunedin's main street) in Kensington, and South Road near the Glen by way of twin overbridges.
-While this section meets most technical definitions of a motorway with full access restrictions, including no pedestrian or cycle traffic, it is not designated a motorway by the NZ Transport Agency due to its short length.The Main South Line parallels SH 1 along the east side of the road.
+From the Andersons Bay Road intersection, SH 1 becomes a four lane limited-access median-divided road with an 80 km/h speed limit until the Barnes Drive intersection.
+Known as the Caversham Bypass, SH 1 crosses King Edward Street (South Dunedin's main street) in Kensington and South Road near the Glen by way of twin overbridges.
+While this section meets most technical definitions of a motorway with full access restrictions, including no pedestrian or cycle traffic, it is not designated a motorway by the NZ Transport Agency due to its short length.
+The Main South Line parallels SH 1 along the southeast side of the road.

 At the base of Calton Hill, SH 1 intersects with Barnes Drive at a signal-controlled intersection.
 Here limited-access restrictions end briefly and the speed limit drops to 60 km/h.
 SH 1 ascends Calton Hill to Lookout Point as a median divided arterial named Caversham Valley Road.
 There are several streets that intersect with SH 1, albeit with left in/left out only turning restrictions.
 A service lane offers access to residential properties on the southbound side of the road and links to South Road.

 Near the crest of Lookout Point, an overbridge crosses the highway, linking Mornington Road and Riselaw Road.
-The overbridge along with left in/left out intersections on both sides of the highway provide a small grade-separated interchange.
-As the highway begins to descend the hill, the motorway designation begins, with a concrete median barrier, resumption of limited access restrictions and a speed limit increase up to 100 km/h.
+The overbridge, along with left in/left out intersections on both sides of the highway, provides a small grade-separated interchange.
+As the highway begins to descend the hill, the motorway designation begins, with a concrete median barrier, resumption of limited access restrictions and a speed limit increase to 100 km/h.

-The motorway winds relatively steeply down past the site of New Zealand Refrigerating Company's former Burnside Freezing Works, and crosses the Main South Road/Kaikorai Valley Road interchange via a bridge.Once on the flat of the Kaikorai Valley the motorway passes underneath the northbound on-ramp from Green Island before passing between the suburbs of Green Island and Abbotsford to the Green Island/Sunnyvale full diamond interchange.
+The motorway winds relatively steeply down past the site of New Zealand Refrigerating Company's former Burnside Freezing Works, and crosses the Main South Road/Kaikorai Valley Road interchange via an overbridge.Once on the flat of the Kaikorai Valley the motorway passes underneath the northbound on-ramp from Green Island before passing between the suburbs of Green Island and Abbotsford to the Green Island/Sunnyvale full diamond interchange.

-Beyond this interchange the motorway crosses the Kaikorai Estuary and bisects the suburb of Fairfield.
+Beyond this interchange the motorway crosses the Kaikorai Estuary and by-passes the suburb of Fairfield.
 There is a half diamond interchange at Old Brighton Road (northbound on, southbound off) before the motorway climbs towards its highest point, crossing a ridge of Saddle Hill.

-(A new overbridge was constructed to take Old Brighton Rd over the new motorway.
+A new overbridge was constructed to take Old Brighton Rd over the new motorway.
 This was named after W.G (Bill) Auld MBE, a local resident who was a staunch advocate for the motorway bypassing Fairfield.
-He died shortly before the completion of the motorway but on the day of his funeral his hearse took him down the route he fought hard to implement.)
+He died shortly before the completion of the motorway but on the day of his funeral his hearse took him down the route he fought hard to implement.